Here's all of the playable Pokémon characters in Pokémon Unite

-Pokémon Unite is officially out for the Nintendo Switch now.
-While it won't be releasing for Android devices until later this year in September 2021, fans can already begin to look ahead to figure out which potential Pokémon they'll want to use in what promises to be one of the best Android games out.
+Pokémon Unite is officially out for the Nintendo Switch, Android, and iOS.
+For anyone who hasn't picked up the game just yet, fans can already begin to look ahead to figure out which potential Pokémon they'll want to use in what promises to be one of the best Android games out.

 For those unaware, Pokémon Unite pits teams of five trainers against each other, each armed with just a single Pokémon.
 Pokémon can evolve, hold items to improve their standing, and even learn new moves during battle.
 Here are all of the Pokémon Unite playable Pokémon characters so far.